Bru-sic/week_01_homework/README.md

    * Central Bank Digital Currency: Implement CBDCs

 * *Who is the company's intended customer?*
-  Ripple is mainly targetting business customers[^AboutRipple] such as banks and financial institutions.
-Case studies are presented from Ripple's website on:
+  Ripple is mainly targeting business customers[^RippleAbout] such as banks and financial institutions, that in turn use Ripple solutions for various types of consumers.
+Some examples of these include:
   * [Siam Commercial Bank: Enabling better payouts](https://ripple.com/customer-case-study/scb/)
   * [Nium: Eliminating prefunding](https://ripple.com/customer-case-study/nium/)
   * [MoneyMatch: Offering lower-cost remittances](https://ripple.com/customer-case-study/moneymatch/)

 * *Is there any information about the market size of this set of customers?*
-  The total global cross-border payment flow is growing around 5% [CAGR](#cagr) a year and tipped to top US$156 trillion by 2022, according to EY[^EYFlows].
+  The total global cross-border payment flow is growing around 5% [CAGR][^CAGR] a year and tipped to top US$156 trillion by 2022, according to EY[^EYFlows].
 Within this total:

     | Segment | Value | Notes |
     | :--- | :---: | :--- |